unicorn-23/GwasWA/README.md

 The joint genotyping process involves several steps:

 1. Dividing gVCF Files by Chromosome: Initially, each sample's gVCF file in the input directory is split by chromosome and stored in the `gwaswaOutput/wgs/gvcf_chr` directory.
-2. Merging Samples by Chromosome: Next, all samples are merged by chromosome, generating `chrX_g.vcf` and its index file in the `gwaswaOutput/wgs/vcf` directory.
+2. Merging Samples by Chromosome: Next, all samples are merged by chromosome, generating `chrN_g.vcf` and its index file in the `gwaswaOutput/wgs/vcf` directory.
-3. Re-alignment of reference genome file: Each `chrX_g.vcf` file is re-aligned to obtain the `chrX_vcf` file.
+3. Re-alignment of reference genome file: Each `chrN_g.vcf` file is re-aligned to obtain the `chrN.vcf` file.
-4. Final Merging for Genotyping: The `chrX_vcf` files are then merged to generate `genotype.vcf` and its index files, stored in the `gwaswaOutput/wgs/vcf` directory.
+4. Final Merging for Genotyping: The `chrN.vcf` files are then merged to generate `genotype.vcf` and its index files, stored in the `gwaswaOutput/wgs/vcf` directory.

 ## VCF quality control, `--step vcfqc`